Bathroom mould is a common problem and it is usually caused by this particular room’s high humidity levels.

 If mould has already begun to grow, there are some things you can do to get rid of it.

 Bleach is the best solution to get rid of mould, so dilute one part bleach to three parts water and apply the mixture to the relevant areas.
 This will kill the fungus and remove the black substance from your tiles and bathroom fixtures.
 When you’re handling bleach, be sure to wear gloves as it can be quite corrosive.
 You may even need a face mask to avoid breathing in fumes.
-Alternatively, open a window.
+Alternatively, open a window and make sure you avoid mixing different cleaning solutions.

 Dip a cloth into the diluted bleach solution and wipe away the worst of the mould.
 Then, use a toothbrush to get into the difficult nooks and crannies.
 Depending on how bad the mould is, these steps may need to be repeated.